Literacy and Numeracy Strategy – at a glance

 For more information visit Literacy and Numeracy Strategy.

-- 10 August 2017 – Trials for revised Best Start Kindergarten Assessment began in Early Action for Success schools.
+- Term 1, 2018 - Revised Best Start Kindergarten Assessment and PLAN2 implemented in Early Action for Success schools

 The strategy has been developed as an extension of the 2012-16 State Literacy and Numeracy Action Plan.
 In 2012, the action plan committed $261 million to support students in Kindergarten to Year 2 whose literacy and numeracy development was at risk.